Yangeok/turing-back/README.md

 - `GET /product/:id`

-  - Returns product object by ID.
+  - Returns a product object by ID.
   - No authentication required.
   - Example response